ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 The user will type a message and the message will be sent to the chat API.
 The current message and other history messages are segregated.

 All the message history is formatted using _formatVercelMessages_ Function.
-This function takes a _VercelChatMessage_ object and converts it into a [HumanMessage](https://api.js.langchain.com/classes/langchain_core_messages.HumanMessage.html) or [AIMessage](https://api.js.langchain.com/classes/langchain_core_messages.AIMessage.html) object, which are classes from the Langchain library used to represent [conversation messages](https://js.langchain.com/docs/expression_language/how_to/with_history).
+This function takes a _VercelChatMessage_ object and converts it into a [HumanMessage](https://api.js.langchain.com/classes/langchain_core_messages.HumanMessage.html) or [AIMessage](https://api.js.langchain.com/classes/langchain_core_messages.AIMessage.html) object, which are classes from the LangChain library used to represent [conversation messages](https://js.langchain.com/docs/expression_language/how_to/with_history).

 At the end we get all the previous messages in chat formatted form and current question (message) from user